+Nowadays a sex worker can complain if he/she is forced to work long hours.
+A brothel keeper can put his licence on the line.
 Another complaint was that sex workers had to do the laundry and the cleaning, without receiving extra pay for this.

 In the twentieth century, it was impossible to work in more than one brothel, let stand alone to combine sex work with a different kind of work.
 Now this is quite common.